dadkakdead/MyBoss/README.md

 ### What is MyBoss? ###
-**MyBoss** is a tool to automatically create nice org charts in PowerPoint on PC and Mac.
+**MyBoss** is a tool for automatic organizational chart creation in PowerPoint on PC or Mac.
 Technically, it's a VBA solution — [PowerPoint file] with macros and a custom tab.

 [PowerPoint file]: <https://github.com/devrazdev/MyBoss/raw/master/MyBoss.pptm>